NatronGitHub/Natron/.github/ISSUE_TEMPLATE.md

 **Actual behavior:** [What actually happened]

- * If your problem is a broken release/snapshot, please include verbose output from the application and as much information as possible.
-If you also submitted a crash report add CrashID if possible.
+ * If your problem is a crash in an official release/snapshot, please include verbose output from the application from a terminal if possible.
+If you also submitted a crash report, indicate the CrashID if possible.

- * If your problem is a broken build, please create a [gist](https://gist.github.com) that contains the _full_ verbose build log.
+ * If you need to report a compilation issue, please create a [gist](https://gist.github.com) that contains the _full_ verbose build log.

- * If your problem is a crash in a custom build, please create a [gist](https://gist.github.com) that contains a _full_ backtrace.
+ * If your problem is a crash in a build that you made yourself, please create a [gist](https://gist.github.com) that contains a _full_ backtrace.

- * If you are reporting a problem about a release branch, have you tried the current head of `master` to see if the problem has been fixed?

 ### Steps to Reproduce